-Teaching At The Apple Tree International Kindergarten is based on the Early Years Foundation Stage (EYFS) Principles.
-Through observation, inquiry, exploration and first-hand experience, children discover the joy of acquiring knowledge and new skills.
-In a carefully skilled approach, each child benefits from personalised learning experiences to ignite their interest and to encourage development at their own unique pace.
+Our philosophy at The Apple Tree International Kindergarten is based on a carefully constructed combination of the EYFS and the Reggio approach.
+This means that through observation, inquiry, exploration and first-hand experience, children discover the joy of acquiring knowledge and new skills.
+In this carefully, skilled approach, each child benefits from personalised learning experiences to ignite their interest and to encourage development at their own unique pace.

 Early Years Foundation Stage (EYFS)

-At The Apple Tree International Kindergarten, our curriculum is based on the UK Early Years Foundation Stage (EYFS) framework.
-The EYFS includes our Toddler Classes, Nursery Classes, Kindergarten Classes and Reception Classes.
+Our curriculum draws upon the UK Early Years Foundation Stage (EYFS) framework.
 The framework is based upon four distinct but complementary principles, which shapes and underpins our practice and philosophy at The Apple Tree International Kindergarten:

 - A Unique Child – We recognise that every child is a competent learner from birth, who can be resilient, capable, confident and self-assured.